-- Prepare the Tax Abatement/Exemption Analysis SBL, - Include the applicable documentation required in the Tax Abatement/Exemption Analysis - SBL, and - Respond to any issues raised by the Multifamily Attorney e.
-Refinance test and DCR calculation for Properties with tax abatements (06/30/16)
+- Prepare the Tax Abatement/Exemption Analysis SBL, - Include the applicable documentation required in the Tax Abatement/Exemption Analysis - SBL, and - Respond to any issues raised by the Multifamily Attorney

 Freddie Mac has a preferred valuation methodology for an Appraisal of a Property with a tax abatement.
 See Section 60.23 for instructions for an Appraisal for a Property with a tax abatement.